 SL.
-No. Task for the student-teacher Disability focus Set up No. of lessons 1 Classroom Other than Special schools for Minimum 20 school Teaching major disability other disabilities periods
+Task for the Disability Set up No. of lessons

+No. student-teacher focus

+1 Classroom Other than Special schools for Minimum 20 school

+Teaching major other disabilities periods

+disability

 Note: Practical timing shall be included in time table (minimum of four week)